Outage Constrained Robust Transmission Design for IRS-aided Secure Communications with Direct Communication Links: Simulation Results

-\subsection{Convergence Performance}
+\subsubsection{Convergence Performance}

-The convergence performance of the proposed method is investigated in Fig. \ref{figPowvsIterPCUandFCU}, where two scenarios of partial channel uncertainty and full channel uncertainty for the eavesdroppers are considered.
-It is observed that the proposed algorithm monotonically converges with different values of $N_t$, $M$, and $K$ for both the partial and Full Eves' CSI errors.
-The convergence speed decreases with the increased number of IRS reflecting elements $M$ and the number of eavesdroppers $K$, while the convergence speed increases with the increased number of the transmit antennas $N_t$.
-In addition, the number of iterations required for convergence is more sensitive to $M$ than $N_t$ and $K$.
-When $M$ increases from 8 to 17, the required iterations increase from 48 to 64 for partial CSI errors and from 28 to 70 for full CSI errors.
+The convergence performance of the proposed method is investigated in Fig. \ref{figPowvsIterPCUandFCU}.
+It is observed that the proposed algorithm monotonically converges with different values of $N_t$, $M$, and $K$ for both the partial and full CSI errors.
+The convergence speed decreases with a larger number of IRS reflection units $M$ and a larger number of Eves $K$, while increases with a larger number of the transmit antennas $N_t$.
+The number of iterations required for convergence is more sensitive to $M$ than $N_t$ and $K$.
 As observed in Fig. \ref{figPowvsIterPCUandFCU}, the convergence speed with partial CSI error is generally slower than that of full CSI error, except the case when the $M$ is relatively large.
-Since the dimensions of the search space in the optimization subproblems increase with $N_t$ and $M$, and that the number of constraints in the optimization subproblems increases with $K$, the running time of the proposed algorithm always increases with $N_t$, $K$ and $M$.
+Since the dimensions of the search space in the optimization subproblems increase with $N_t$ and $M$, and the number of constraints in the optimization subproblems increases with $K$, the running time required by the proposed robust design grows with $N_t$, $M$, and $K$.